LEO0331/Mini_projects/CodingPractice/leetcode697_DegreeOfAnArray.md

 # Concept
 Array, Hash
 # Solution
-1. use two hash map to record the most elements and their first appearance
+1. use two hash maps to record the most appearance elements and their first appearance
 ```
 /*
  * @param {number[]} nums